gitbhusalhubpramish/drone/README.md

 END LOOP
 ```

 ## Summary

 This code enables a drone to interpret radio commands, self-level using IMU (gyro/accel) data, control altitude, and adjust individual motor outputs for stable and responsive flight.
-The pseudocode outlines the main logic flow for your report.
-Let me know if you need a diagram or more details!
+The implementation includes advanced power management features to ensure reliable operation with the specified battery and motor combination.
+The pseudocode outlines the main logic flow for understanding the flight control system.